owen2345/activestorage-delayed/README.md

   end
 end
 ```
-`default` variant will be used to pre-preprocess the original file before uploading (if defined).
+`:default` variant will be used to pre-preprocess the original file before uploading (if defined).
 By this way you have your desired image size and quality as the original image.